maoe/text-keepalived/README.markdown

-haskell-keepalived
+text-keepalived
 ==================

-haskell-keepalived is a parser library and a command-line tool for keepalived.conf.
+text-keepalived is a parser library and a command-line tool for keepalived.conf.

 REQUIREMENTS